marijnh/Eloquent-JavaScript/05_higher_order.md

 {{quote

-Per person: 1 cup dried split peas, half a chopped onion, a stalk of celery, and a carrot.
+Per person: 1 cup dried split peas, 4 cups of water, half a chopped onion, a stalk of celery, and a carrot.

 Soak peas for 12 hours.
-Simmer for 2 hours in 4 cups of water (per person).
+Simmer for 2 hours.
 Chop and add vegetables.
 Cook for 10 more minutes.

 quote}}